FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 5.md

 > [!NOTE]
 > Just because a *prima facie* duty overrides another and becomes the *actual* duty, it does not mean that the other *prima facie* duty ceases to be a duty.
 It only ceases to be the actual duty in this particular situation; given a different situation, the other duty could become the actual duty.

-## Determining prima facie and actual duties
+## Determining Prima Facie and Actual Duties

 Ross maintains that, in a particular situation, our *prima facie* duties are immediately clear and self-evident.
 Therefore, it does not need any justification or proof.
 Nonetheless, he still emphasizes the role of *sufficient mental maturity* in allowing us to do this—referring to the age where we already understand the nature of our actions.